As part of our founder interview series, we speak with Daniel from Rhumaa about creating a clothing brand that truly celebrates local artists.

 Being fair and honest to the people you work with and to carefully select the fabrics you use for producing your collection!

-What responsibility do you think consumers have in creating a more sustainable and fair fashion industry?
-How can we encourage consumers to lead this transition?
+So what responsibility do you think consumers have in creating a more sustainable and fair fashion industry?
+And how can we encourage consumers to lead this transition?

 To make them aware of what they purchase and to offer them beautiful things for a reasonable price that are fair and sustainable.
 At the end of the day, people just want to buy what they think is beautiful and affordable.
 We, as a sustainable industry, have to offer this to them!